Construction vs Bikes – A Cyclist’s Guide to Navigating Dangerous Road Work

 Serious injury would no doubt result.

-Toronto and many other municipalities experience a construction boom every time the weather cooperates (fair enough).
+Municipalities across Ontario experience a construction boom every time the weather cooperates (fair enough).
 Construction projects become a regular feature during the best cycling months.

-Many of These projects are haphazardly monitored and the unique safety needs of vulnerable road users Frequently ignored.
+Many of These projects are haphazardly monitored and the unique safety needs of vulnerable road users frequently ignored.

 #NotSafe4BikesTO has been created to publicly expose these failures in Toronto.

 I would encourage other cycling communities to do the same.